capriele/gssi-human-centric-exam/README.md

 The image below summarize all the tasks that the robot will daily execute in a behavioural tree implemented in PyTrees.
 ![Robot daily job](./images/daily_jobs.png)

+# Enhancements

+* At present, we use Bernoullian non-deterministic choices.
+By incorporating other types of distributions, we could more suitably weigh specific attributes
+* Enlarge the scope and detail within the XML files
+* Broaden the environment or 'world' within the simulation

 # Useful references
 - [Ursina](https://www.ursinaengine.org/)
 - [Robotics Toolbox Python](https://petercorke.github.io/robotics-toolbox-python)